craigfay/.vim/tips.md

-Use `:scriptnames` to see a list of the files that are affecting vim's configuration Use `:packadd <plugin-name>` to explicitly load a plugin Use `:helptags ALL` to generate help pages for all plugins
+Use `:scriptnames` to see a list of the files that are affecting vim's configuration Use `:packadd <plugin-name>` to explicitly load a plugin Use `:helptags ALL` to generate help pages for all plugins Press `K` in the help docs to go to the word under the cursor.